Aksigorta

 Aksigorta is an insurance company in Turkey, belonging to Sabancı Holding in partnership with Belgian insurer Ageas, an international insurance company with more than 180 years experience in the sector.
-Ageas has acquired a 31% stake in Aksigorta, paying USD 220 million for shares previously owned by Sabancı Holding.
+Ageas has acquired a 31% stake in Aksigorta, paying US$220 million for shares previously owned by Sabancı Holding.
 As a result of this acquisition, Ageas and Sabancı Holding now have equal control of the company.

 Area of activity

 Founded in 1960 in the cities of Adana and Istanbul to serve companies within the Sabancı Group, Aksigorta is today one of Turkey's leading insurance companies.

-Aksigorta operates throughout Turkey with 578 employees, 1,500 independent agencies, 30 brokerage houses, the 900 branches of sister company Akbank, and a network of nearly 4,500 contracted institutions.
+Aksigorta operates throughout Turkey with 680 employees, 3500 independent agencies, 120 brokerage houses, the 710 branches of sister company Akbank, and a network of nearly 6000 contracted institutions.